nationalarchives/da-ayr-design-documentation/architecture-design-records/008-search-engine-options.md

 ### AWS OpenSearch

 * **Overview:**
 Opensearch is based on Apache lucene.
 Forked version of elasticsearch before the  open source model was discontinued.
-Opensearch is AWS Managed and is easy to install and integrate into existing AWS managed resources
+Opensearch is AWS Managed and is easy to install and integrate into existing AWS managed resources.
 * **Self Managed or Hosted:** Hosted on AWS as a Service
 * **Indexing:** Yes
-* **Pricing:** As per usage on AWS
+* **Pricing:** As per resource usage on AWS
 * **Keycloak Integration:** Yes
 * **Notes:** Allows direct integration into existing infrastructure and will make use of AWS security, network and storage  resources
 * **Websites:** https://opensearch.org/ , https://aws.amazon.com/opensearch-service/